Skip to content

 --THRESHOLD

 This is the minimum length required for final processing to ensure quality through higher-length sequences.
-Sequences that are less than this value are removed from the final analysis (tree making process) and are moved to a leftovers.fasta file
+Sequences that are less than this value are removed from the final analysis (tree making process) and are moved to the leftovers.fasta file

 Analysis functions